Why Learner Engagement is Key for Effective Training

 So, making sure that your training sessions are engaging is the first step to a more positive outcome for your workplace-skills training.
 And, as we have already noted, not only does greater engagement lead to better learning outcomes, skills training is a ‘perk’ employees are looking for that benefits the company too.

 Researchers have spent many years looking at the ways in which people learn and retain information.
-There are several approaches to increasing engagement and some things will work better in certain situations.
+There are several approaches to increasing learner engagement and some things will work better in certain situations.
 Training facilitators should be able to tailor their offerings to their audience.

 The subject, audience, class size, and so on, will all have some impact on levels of engagement and how you can best approach maximizing it.
 Quality training providers will create content that is relevant to the learners and the medium being used